cgwire/kitsu/docs/getting-started-artist/README.md

 hours spent.
 You can also go quicker and click on the **1**, **4**, or **8** hours buttons (4).

-If one day you miss your declaration, you can click on the today date (2), and go back in time and select the day you have missed.
-If you didn't work, you can tag the day as an **Day Off** (5).
+If you miss your declaration one day, you can click on the today date (2) and go back in time and select the day you have missed.
+If you didn't work, you could tag the day as a **Day Off** (5).

 ![Timesheets change the date](../img/getting-started/timesheet_change_date.png)